-This is the perfect black bean chili recipe — flavorful, a little on the spicy side with a hint of sweet from the corn.
-Simple enough for when you’re short on time but eager for something warm and hearty.
-I’ve been making this chili for about a decade and I always like to add a little something extra each time.
+This is the perfect black bean chili recipe — flavorful, a little on the spicy side with a hint of sweetness from the corn.
+Simple enough for when you're short on time but eager for something warm and hearty.

 - Roasted corn

 - Diced sweet potato

 - Swap one can of black beans for kidney bean

 - Swap out regular tomatoes with roasted tomatoes

 - Add half a diced mango with the black beans